ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Labelling Policy | Enabled | Users will apply labels manually initially.
 Subject line modification | Configured | DLP policies are available to modify the subject line in accordance with PSPF guidance based on matching sensitivity labels.
 Auto-labeling | Configured | Automatic Label (auto-labeling) polices will be configured to add the correct sensitivity label to inbound emails when an email is configured with a classification outside of the Agency's tenant or through a 3rd party marking tool.
 Protected Marking Header | Agency Decision | Agencies can best determine the method to set the `x-protective-marking` header based on their requirements.
-At time of writing, the most effective method natively is using Exchange Transport rules in conjunction with the gateway rules (for hybrid or PROTECTED deployments) due to character limitations.
+As of February 2022, the most effective method natively is using Exchange Transport rules in conjunction with the gateway rules (for hybrid or PROTECTED deployments) due to character limitations.

 ### Retention policies